hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 * `endpoint_names` - (Required) The list of endpoints to which messages that satisfy the condition are routed.

 * `enabled` - (Required) Used to specify whether a route is enabled.

+---

+A `fallback_route` block supports the following:

+* `name` - (Required) The name of the route.
+The name can only include alphanumeric characters, periods, underscores, hyphens, has a maximum length of 64 characters, and must be unique.

+* `source` - (Required) The source that the routing rule is to be applied to, such as `DeviceMessages`.
+Possible values include: `RoutingSourceInvalid`, `RoutingSourceDeviceMessages`, `RoutingSourceTwinChangeEvents`, `RoutingSourceDeviceLifecycleEvents`, `RoutingSourceDeviceJobLifecycleEvents`.

+* `condition` - (Optional) The condition that is evaluated to apply the routing rule.
+If no condition is provided, it evaluates to true by default.
+For grammar, see: https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-query-language.

+* `endpoint_names` - (Required) The list of endpoints to which messages that satisfy the condition are routed.
+Currently only 1 endpoint is allowed.

+* `enabled` - (Required) Used to specify whether the fallback route is enabled.

 ## Attributes Reference